Edelcoin Achieves Self Reported Market Cap of $6.21 Billion (EDLC)

-Edelcoin (EDLC) traded 0% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on August 18th.
-During the last week, Edelcoin has traded down 0% against the U.S. dollar.
-Edelcoin has a market cap of $6.21 billion and $10.72 million worth of Edelcoin was traded on exchanges in the last 24 hours.
-One Edelcoin token can currently be bought for $1.13 or 0.00001921 BTC on major exchanges.
+Edelcoin (EDLC) traded 0% higher against the dollar during the 24-hour period ending at 0:00 AM Eastern on August 19th.
+One Edelcoin token can currently be bought for $1.13 or 0.00001848 BTC on cryptocurrency exchanges.
+Edelcoin has a total market capitalization of $6.21 billion and approximately $11.21 million worth of Edelcoin was traded on exchanges in the last 24 hours.
+In the last seven days, Edelcoin has traded 0.1% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.